ingrey1/book-hero/README.md

 # book_hero app

-Book RESTful API, used as an example to illustrate API concepts
+Bootstrapped Book RESTful API, used as an example to illustrate API concepts

 ### Run the app in terminal